damiant/dust/roadmap.md

 🔥 Dark mode keyboard for Android

+- 🔴 Important: Clean up favorites as we may archive a particular year
+- 🔥 Option to show a burn without dates other than year

 ## Notifications
 - 🔴 Background check messages on open (if after 1 hour).
 If new messages show badge
 - 🔴 Clear message badge on opening messages page